 It is also possible to turn ANZ Rewards points directly into flight and hotel bookings.
 A few trial runs yielded value of around 0.5c per ANZ Rewards point from this method – but I’d recommend using them for frequent flyer point transfers as you’ll get more value.

-ANZ Apple Pay, Google Pay support
+Apple Pay + Google Pay support with ANZ

 Summing up: ANZ Rewards program and credit card range